flet-dev/website/docs/guides/python/colors.md

 Named colors are the Material Design Theme colors and Palettes colors.
 They can be set with a string value or using a flet.colors module.

 ```
-ft.Container(bgcolor=ft.colors.YELLOW)
+c1 = ft.Container(bgcolor=ft.colors.YELLOW)
+c2 = ft.Container(bgcolor='yellow')
 ```

 #### Theme colors

-There are 30 named Theme colors (`ColorScheme`) that are are generated based on the `Theme.seed_color` property of the `page.theme`.
-The default `seed_color` value is 'blue'.
+There are 30 named Theme colors in `theme.ColorScheme` that are are generated based on the `color_scheme_seed` property.
+The default seed color value is 'blue'.

 [code example]
 [Screen shot for default theme colors]

-Any of the 30 colors can be overriden, in which case they will have a absolute value that will not be dependent on seed_color.
+Any of the 30 colors can be overriden, in which case they will have an absolute value that will not be dependent on seed color.
 [code example]
 [Live Example]